 Creating a Filter Based on a Particular Message

-- Check the checkbox next to the email you want.
+- From your message list, select the checkbox next to the email you want.

 - Click More (3 dots button).